 We were formed as a Delaware limited liability company in 2007, and became a Delaware corporation on March 1, 2019 upon completion of our Conversion.
-We have elected to be treated as a REIT for U.S. federal income tax purposes commencing with our taxable year ended December 31, 2019.
 Our principal executive offices are located at 53 Forest Avenue, Old Greenwich, CT 06870.
 Our telephone number is (203) 409-3575.
 Our internet address is www.ellingtonfinancial.com.
 Our internet website, and the information contained therein or connected thereto, does not constitute part of this prospectus.
+The books and records of our company and our Manager are maintained and made available for inspection at our principal executive offices.